answeredbyablemind/answeredbyablemind.github.io/_posts/2020-09-27-Chebyshev_en.md

 we can find $N_C$ that satisfies the above equation.
 (Here, $C$ in $N_C$ stands for Chebyshev.)

-For reference, the order $N_B$ of the Butterworth filter was as follows:
+For reference, the order $N_B$ of the [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html) was as follows:

 $$N_B\geq \frac{\log_{10}\sqrt{\frac{1/\delta^2_s-1}{1/\delta^2_p-1}}}{\log_{10}\left(\frac{\Omega_s}{\Omega_p}\right)}$$

-In the end, we can say that the methods for determining $N$ in Chebyshev and Butterworth filters are very similar.
+In the end, we can say that the methods for determining $N$ in Chebyshev and [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html) are very similar.